givingjar/blog.givingjar.org/_posts/2016-08-03-charity-spotlight-origami-rehab.md

 ## For Donors and Volunteers

-When you're deciding where to direct your energy, listen to the stories about who the charity has helped, witness a charity's purpose first-hand, and pick what feels right.
+If you're deciding where to direct your energy, listen to the stories about who the charity has helped, witness a charity's purpose first-hand, and pick what feels right.

 As you volunteer, create your own stories.
 Support a person, be their cheerleader and their friend.
 You'll make a huge difference in someone's life.